Skip to content

 None

-network_backend Optional[httpcore.backends.base.NetworkBackend]
+network_backend Optional[httpcore.NetworkBackend]

 A backend instance to use for handling network I/O.